Napoleon BonaparteRevolutionary General, First Consul, and Emperor of the French

 Arc de Triomphe: N/A

-A poor Corsican noble by birth, Napoleon Bonaparte's family obtained a scholarship for him to study at the school at Brienne, and he left for there at age nine.
+A poor Corsican noble by birth, Napoleon Bonaparte grew up in Corsica until his family obtained a scholarship for him to study at the school at Brienne in France, and he left for there at age nine.
 After studying for five years there, he then enrolled in the École Militaire in Paris in 1784.
-Commissioned as a lieutenant in the artillery in 1785, once the Revolution was in full swing in 1793 he rose to distinction when as a captain he was placed in command of the artillery during the Siege of Toulon.
+Commissioned as a lieutenant in the artillery in 1785, once the Revolution was in full swing in 1793 Napoleon rose to distinction when as a captain he was placed in command of the artillery during the Siege of Toulon.
 His plans to force the British out of the harbor were successful, and he was rewarded with a promotion to général de brigade for his contributions to the victory.

-Two years later the Terror of the Revolution had been stopped but France's government was still in turmoil.
-While in Paris Napoleon had made the acquaintance of a notable politician, Paul Barras.
+Two years later the Reign of Terror of the Revolution had been overcome but France's new government, known as the Directory, was in turmoil.
+The political executions had been stopped but corruption ran rampant.
+While in Paris, General Bonaparte had made the acquaintance of one of the five directors, the notable politician Paul Barras.
 In October of 1795, a royalist mob threatened to overthrow the government, and General Menou attempted to negotiate the disarmament of the mob and failed.
-Barras was supposed to defend the government but not being a soldier he asked Napoleon to disperse the mob.
+Barras was then entrusted to defend the government, but not being a soldier, he asked Napoleon to disperse the mob.
 Napoleon responded quickly, sending Captain Murat and his cavalry to fetch artillery.
 With this artillery Napoleon fired a "whiff of grapeshot" into the mob and dispersed it, earning the gratitude of the government.
-Grateful for their continued existence, the new government of the Directory promoted him to général de division and gave him command of the Army of the Interior.
+Grateful for their continued existence, the Directory promoted him to général de division and gave him command of the Army of the Interior.
 Wanting to fight France's enemies, Napoleon instead repeatedly tried to convince the Directory to give him command of the Army of Italy despite its poor condition.

 First Italian Campaign

 Despite having little tangible support in the form of supplies from the government, General Bonaparte quickly set out to inspire his men and take the offensive.
-A series of maneuvers and victories quickly knocked Piedmont out of the war in less than three weeks, even though it had been fighting France for four years.
-Continuing the offensive, a few weeks later at the Battle of Lodi, General Bonaparte sighted some of the guns, which was typically the job of an artillery corporal.
+A series of maneuvers and victories quickly knocked Piedmont out of the war in less than three weeks, even though the Piedmontese had been fighting France for four years.
+General Bonaparte continued the offensive into Italy, and a few weeks later at the Battle of Lodi he sighted some of the guns, which was typically the job of an artillery corporal.
 For this action, his troops nicknamed him "the little corporal".
 Napoleon and his senior officers then led a charge across the bridge under heavy fire, and the momentum was enough to carry the bridge and win the battle.

 Napoleon and the Army of Italy continued to earn success throughout 1796 across Italy.
 His strategic concepts of rapid marches and concentration of force at critical moments confused enemy generals used to the siege warfare and fixed battles of the earlier part of the century.
-The Austrians launched multiple attempts to crush his inferior numbers, all unsuccessful.
+The Austrians launched multiple attempts to crush his inferior numbers and maintain control of northern Italy, all unsuccessful.
 At one such battle, the Battle of Arcola, Napoleon was anxious to force a victory quickly much as he had at Lodi by leading a charge across the bridge.
 Grabbing a flag and waving it as a rallying point, he and his officers began to charge across the bridge, but the Austrian fire was too much.
-Colonel Muiron, his friend and aide-de-camp, threw himself in front of Napoleon to save his life and died when struck by bullets.
+Colonel Muiron, his friend and aide-de-camp, threw himself in front of Napoleon to save his life and died, struck by bullets.
 In the ensuing chaos, Napoleon was knocked into a muddy canal of the river where he was still vulnerable to enemy fire, and a number of soldiers charged into the canal to rescue their general.

 After Napoleon's Army of Italy defeated the Austrians throughout Italy and arrived in a position to threaten Austria itself, the Austrians finally asked for peace.
 By this time he had astounded both Austria and France by managing to lead his army to victory despite the odds against them.